dennypage/mdns-bridge/README.md

 ### Unsupported mDNS types
-The following mDNS types are not supported by mdns-bridge, and will be dropped with a warning if found in mDNS packets:
+The following mDNS types are not supported by mdns-bridge, and will be dropped if found in mDNS packets:

 | Type    |  ID  | Description               |
 | :------ | ---: | :------------------------ |